-Thanks to Organic ReSynthesis, Torque and Smack Attack can surgically perform corrective or creative tasks that no other technology could deliver so successfully or in such an organic-sounding way.
+Thanks to Organic ReSynthesis, plugins such as Torque, Smack Attack and Sibilance can perform corrective and creative tasks that no other technology can deliver as surgically and in such an organic-sounding way.

 Future Waves plugins will use the full range of Organic ReSynthesis capabilities.
 Imagine a synthesizer that faithfully applies the precise envelope of a drum loop to a vocal track, or the precise pitch of a vocal performance to a drum track.
 Future Organic ReSynthesis plugins will let you take a core sound characteristic from ‘there,’ put it ‘here’, and make countless changes with little damage to the original signal.
 The creative possibilities are limitless.